After Serena Williams gave birth, 'Everything went bad'

 Finally, a week after the birth, she returned to her Florida home.
 Sadly, the new mother found no comfort in her daughter's cries.

 The medical ordeal combined with new motherhood temporarily overwhelmed Williams.
-She spent six weeks in bed.
+Vogue says she spent six weeks unable to get out bed.

 "I was happy to change diapers," Ohanian, who married Williams in November, told Vogue, adding that the hardest part was "not being able to help."